 Huna Principle Seven

 9/19/20243 min read

-“When love comes to the well and asks what do you know
+“When love comes to the well and asks, what do you know?

-I know the secrets between the the volcano and the sky, It says, I know wandering and I know the language of fire
+The ash says, I know the secrets between the volcano and the sky.

-When love comes to courage it asks
+When love comes to courage it asks, what do you know?

-courage says I know speaking, even though I am afraid and I know the daily walk of keeping on”
+and I know the daily walk of keeping on.”

+Huna Principle Seven